 The Significance Of Speaking With a Veterinarian Before Purposefully Depriving a Dog Of Food

 Before purposefully depriving a dog of food, it’s crucial to speak with a veterinarian, especially if the dog already has an underlying medical condition, is a puppy, or is an older dog.
-A veterinarian can help you decide what steps to take for your particular dog and can keep an eye on its well-being throughout the fast.
+A veterinarian can help you decide what steps to take for your particular dog and can keep an eye on its well-being throughout the day.

 They will also be able to give you a feeding schedule that will enable your dog to live securely without food.
 Additionally, they will be able to spot any indications of distress or health issues that can develop as a result of dietary restriction and take the appropriate measures.